 Fixing the P0011 code could sometimes be as simple as topping off your engine oil.
 However, severe cases may cost you thousands of dollars depending on which component is causing the problem.

 An oil change ranges from $20 to $60.
-Replacing the oil control valve or VVT control solenoid, on the other hand, costs around $400, and an engine overhaul will cost anywhere between $2,500 to $4,000.
+Replacing the oil control valve or VVT control solenoid, on the other hand, costs around $400, and an engine overhaul or a replacement engine will cost anywhere between $2,500 to $4,000.